 With climate change having become a reality, there is an increasing need for sustainability in everything we do.
-Major industries like biopharma or the life sciences in general need to rethink their production processes in order to become carbon neutral: Only by utilizing renewable energy and reducing overall energy consumption as well as by introducing initiatives to decrease greenhouse gas and other emissions can they make sure to have an environmental impact.
+Major industries like biopharma or the life sciences in general need to rethink their production processes in order to become carbon neutral, meaning that the CO2 emissions are to be set net zero: Only by utilizing renewable energy and reducing overall energy consumption as well as by introducing initiatives to decrease greenhouse gas and other emissions can they make sure to have an environmental impact.

-With the improvement of production processes and the optimization of supply chains, the biopharma and pharmaceutical industry can improve environmental sustainability but also enhance value.
+With the improvement of production processes and the optimization of supply chains, biopharma and pharma companies can improve environmental sustainability but also enhance value.
 Furthermore, by providing access to affordable drugs and medical devices to developing countries with poor and underfunded healthcare systems, pharmaceutical companies are contributing to social, and not only environmental sustainability.

 If we want to change the current speed of climate change and levels of impact on our ecosystem, we all need to do our part.
 And while major players in the pharmaceutical industry have been implementing initiatives for decades, controlling emissions of air and water pollutants in order to minimize damage to our ecosystem is not enough:

 According to data provided by analytics provider IQVIA, around 500 companies (the ones selling 80 percent of the global volume of pharmaceutical products) need to come together and drive lasting and sustainable initiatives in order to achieve lasting change and reduce the industry’s carbon footprint.